General Theory of Music by Icosahedron 1: A bridge between "artificial" scales and "natural" scales, Duality between chromatic scale and Pythagorean chain, and Golden Major Minor Self-Duality: Musical Icosahedron

+If $X$ is a neighboring tone of $Y$ in a given scale, the vertex corresponding to $X$ must not be a neighborhood of the vertex corresponding to $Y$ in a given musical icosahedron. \\ \\

-We found that there exist only four musical icosahedra that can satisfy the neighboring condition for the chromatic scale, and one of the whole tone scales up to the musical isomorphism (Appendix A.8).
+We found that there exist only four musical icosahedra that can satisfy the neighboring condition for the chromatic scale, and the neighboring condition for one of the whole tone scales and the distant condition for the other whole tone scale up to the musical isomorphism (Appendix A.8).
 We named them ``chromatic/whole tone musical icosahedra" (Fig.~\ref{chromatic_whole tone}).
 Considering the number of musical icosahedra is around 4 million up to the musical isomorphism, it is surprising that there are only four chromatic/whole tone musical icosahedra.
 Note that there are no musical icosahedra that can satisfy the neighboring condition for the chromatic scale and the two whole tone scales because of the prohibition lemma. \\

-First, one can prove that there exist only two musical icosahedra satisfying the neighboring condition for the chromatic scale and the whole tone scale including $C$, noting that all the vertices corresponding to the elements of $C$, $C\sharp$, $D$ must be linked with each other, and the same condition must be satisfied for $D$, $E\flat$, $E$, and $E$, $F$, $F\sharp$, and $F\sharp$, $G$, $G\sharp$, and $G\sharp$, $A$, $B\flat$, and $B\flat$, $B$, $C$.
+First, one can prove that there exist only two musical icosahedra satisfying the neighboring condition for the chromatic scale and the neighboring condition for the whole tone scale including $C$ and the distant condition for the whole tone scale including $C\sharp$, noting that all the vertices corresponding to the elements of $C$, $C\sharp$, $D$ must be linked with each other, and the same condition must be satisfied for $D$, $E\flat$, $E$, and $E$, $F$, $F\sharp$, and $F\sharp$, $G$, $G\sharp$, and $G\sharp$, $A$, $B\flat$, and $B\flat$, $B$, $C$.
 Note that all the triplets listed here begin with a tone constituting the whole tone scale including $C$. \\

-Similarly, one can prove that there exist only two musical icosahedra satisfying the neighboring condition for the chromatic scale and the whole tone scale including $C\sharp$.
+Similarly, one can prove that there exist only two musical icosahedra satisfying the neighboring condition for the chromatic scale and the neighboring condition for the whole tone scale including $C\sharp$ and the distant condition for the whole tone scale including $C$.

 Last, we analyze mathematical structure of transformations that change types of the chromatic/whole tone musical icosahedra.
 We define $Y_{nm}$ as a transformation from the type $n$ to $m$. $Y_{13(24)}$ raise all the tones in the type 1 (type 2) by one semitone, and $Y_{31(42)}$ is the inverse transformation of $Y_{13(24)}$.
 Because $Y_{13(24)}^2$ is a symmetry transformation of the icosahedron (in other words, $Y_{13(24)}$ is a ``root" of a symmetry transformation of the icosahedron that is not a symmetry transformation), if one adds $Y_{13}$, $Y_{31}$, $Y_{24}$, $Y_{42}$ to the symmetry transformations of the icosahedron, the resulting set has the group structure.
 One may consider the resulting set as the ``spin" group with respect to $A_5\times Z_2$\footnote{Spin is one of the fundamental properties of the electron in quantum physics, and usually discussed as a double-cover of $SO(n)$.}.
 In other words, the type 1 (type 4) chromatic/whole tone musical icosahedron can be considered as the ``spin up" (``spin down") chromatic/whole tone musical icosahedron.